CHEMeDATA/CHEMeDATA.github.io/README.md

 One aspect will be to develop a [minimal ontology](https://chemedata.github.io/ontologies/) for the key chemistry objects.
 ### For example ...

-Let's be specific and say that you want to share the 1D <sup>1</sup>H spectrum of a compound you analysed.
+Let's say that you want to share the 1D <sup>1</sup>H spectrum of a compound you analysed.
 First, it has to be ***accessible***: be somewhere on the web.
 But making it reliably ***findable*** using common web search tools or *via* specialized chemistry data services is more difficult.
 It cannot be a simple link to a dropbox for example, but should be saved in an data repository.
 Usually providing DOI is a sign of stability.
 But even there, how will a search engine know that there is an NMR spectrum there, and know to what compounds it corresponds to?

 <img style="border:1px solid black;" src="images/FindData.png" width="300" alt="How search engine can find chemistry data on the web" />